Terms of Use

 3.3.
 Personal Information

-3.3.1.
-Supplier shall be responsible under this Agreement for any failure of Supplier or Supplier Personnel to comply with the terms of any applicable Business Associate Addendum (relating to any Protected Health Information [“PHI”]) or any governing laws or regulations regarding Personal Identifiable Information (“PII”) applicable to Supplier in the same manner and to the same extent it would be responsible for any failure to comply with its other obligations under this Agreement.
-To the extent applicable, Client, as a covered entity, shall be responsible under this Agreement for any failure of Client and its Affiliates and their employees and subcontractors (excluding Supplier and all Supplier Personnel) to comply with the terms of the Business Associate Addendum or the Laws referenced in the Business Associate Addendum applicable to Client in the same manner and to the same extent it would be responsible for any failure to comply with its other obligations under this Agreement.
+1. For Customers who deal with Protected Healthcare Information (PHI) as defined by the Health Insurance Portability and Accountability Act (HIPAA), Supplier shall be responsible under this Agreement for any failure of Supplier or Supplier Personnel to comply with the terms of the Business Associate Addendum or the Laws referenced in a Business Associate Addendum applicable to Supplier in the same manner and to the same extent it would be responsible for any failure to comply with its other obligations under this Agreement.
+To the extent applicable, Customer, as a covered entity, shall be responsible under this Agreement for any failure of Customer and its Affiliates and their employees and subcontractors (excluding Supplier and all Supplier Personnel) to comply with the terms of the Business Associate Addendum or the Laws referenced in the Business Associate Addendum applicable to Customer in the same manner and to the same extent it would be responsible for any failure to comply with its other obligations under this Agreement.

-3.3.2.
-Use of Personal Information.
-Supplier will, and will cause Supplier Personnel to, keep Client Personal Information strictly confidential.
-Supplier will use, disclose, receive and maintain Client Personal Information only as necessary for the specific purpose for which the Client Personal Information was disclosed to Supplier and only in accordance with the Agreement and the applicable Law of any jurisdiction relating to disclosure or use of Client Personal Information.
+2. Use of Personal Information.
+Supplier will, and will cause Supplier Personnel to, keep Customer Personal Information strictly confidential.
+Supplier will use, disclose, receive, and maintain Customer Personal Information only as necessary for the specific purpose for which the Customer Personal Information was disclosed to Supplier and only in accordance with the Agreement and the applicable Law of any jurisdiction relating to disclosure or use of Customer Personal Information.

 4. SECURITY EVENT

 Supplier shall maintain a documented and tested Incident management program and ensure that all Security Events (as defined below) are considered Incidents as pertains to such program.
-In the event that Supplier learns or has reason to believe that Client Confidential Information has been disclosed in an unauthorized manner or accessed by an unauthorized party (a “Security Event”):
+If Supplier learns or has reason to believe that Customer Confidential Information has been disclosed in an unauthorized manner or accessed by an unauthorized party (a “Security Event”):

-a) Supplier shall use commercially reasonable efforts to cause its Affiliates and subcontractors to notify representatives of Client within a reasonable time after becoming aware of any Incident or suspected or actual data security breach, including a security breach of Supplier’s systems used by the Synerio Software.
-Supplier shall not notify law enforcement or federal or state regulatory authorities of any such breach without prior notice to Client unless otherwise required by applicable Law.
-If Supplier notifies Client of a suspected or actual security breach, Supplier shall, if requested by Client, grant access to Client representatives or a qualified third party agreed to by Client and Supplier to Supplier’s systems and premises to allow such representatives or third party to perform an investigation deemed necessary by Client to locate the source of such breach; provided in no event will such access include access to information of any other customer of Supplier.
+1. Supplier shall use commercially reasonable efforts to cause its Affiliates and subcontractors to notify representatives of Customer within a reasonable time after becoming aware of any Incident or suspected or actual data security breach, including a security breach of Supplier’s systems used by the Synerio Software.
+Supplier shall not notify law enforcement or federal or state regulatory authorities of any such breach without prior notice to Customer unless otherwise required by applicable Law.
+If Supplier notifies Customer of a suspected or actual security breach, Supplier shall, if requested by Customer, grant access to Customer representatives or a qualified third party agreed to by Customer and Supplier to Supplier’s systems and premises to allow such representatives or third party to perform an investigation deemed necessary by Customer to locate the source of such breach; provided in no event will such access include access to information of any other customer of Supplier.
 Each Party shall act reasonably and in good faith in the selection of such third party, such third party shall not be a Direct Supplier Competitor, shall comply with Supplier’s reasonable policies and procedures while on Supplier’s premises and must be subject to a contractual or other legal duty to protect the Confidential Information of Supplier.

-b) Supplier shall, and shall cause its Affiliates and subcontractors to, provide Client with the following information (to the extent reasonably determinable) in writing concerning any suspected or actual data security breach by or involving any person or in any systems, processes, hardware or software under Supplier’s control that are used to store, transmit or otherwise affect Client Confidential Information: (i) the date of the breach; (ii) details concerning the data compromised (e.g., strategic financial information, or customer names and addresses); (iii) the method of the breach; (iv) appropriate Supplier security personnel contacts and security personnel contacts of its Affiliates and subcontractors; (v) the name of any person and/or law enforcement agency assisting Supplier with the investigation of the suspected or actual data security breach; (vi) a list of all parties known to have gained unauthorized access to Client Confidential Information for the limited purpose of assessing Client’s exposure; and (vii) any other information which Client reasonably requests from Supplier and/or its Affiliates or subcontractors concerning such suspected or actual data security breach, including any forensics report(s).
-Supplier shall provide the information listed in (i)-(vii) as soon as is reasonably practicable and in any event shall provide the information listed in (i)-(vii) to Client within seven (7) days of Supplier’s initial notification of the actual or suspected breach.
-Supplier and its Affiliates and subcontractors must provide Client with copies of any reports concerning such breach as soon as practicable.
-Unless otherwise required by applicable Law, Supplier agrees not to notify affected parties or other third parties of or issue any press release or other public announcement concerning, the suspected or actual data security breach without the prior approval of Client.
+2. Supplier shall, and shall cause its Affiliates and subcontractors to, provide Customer with the following information (to the extent reasonably determinable) in writing concerning any suspected or actual data security breach by or involving any person or in any systems, processes, hardware or software under Supplier’s control that are used to store, transmit or otherwise affect Customer Confidential Information: (i) the date of the breach; (ii) details concerning the data compromised (e.g., strategic financial information, or customer names and addresses); (iii) the method of the breach; (iv) appropriate Supplier security personnel contacts and security personnel contacts of its Affiliates and subcontractors; (v) the name of any person and/or law enforcement agency assisting Supplier with the investigation of the suspected or actual data security breach; (vi) a list of all parties known to have gained unauthorized access to Customer Confidential Information for the limited purpose of assessing Customer’s exposure; and (vii) any other information which Customer reasonably requests from Supplier and/or its Affiliates or subcontractors concerning such suspected or actual data security breach, including any forensics report(s).
+Supplier shall provide the information listed in (i)-(vii) as soon as is reasonably practicable and in any event shall provide the information listed in (i)-(vii) to Customer within seven (7) days of Supplier’s initial notification of the actual or suspected breach.
+Supplier and its Affiliates and subcontractors must provide Customer with copies of any reports concerning such breach as soon as practicable.
+Unless otherwise required by applicable Law, Supplier agrees not to notify affected parties or other third parties of or issue any press release or other public announcement concerning, the suspected or actual data security breach without the prior approval of Customer.

-c) With respect to matters under this Section, Supplier and Client agree that they shall act reasonably and in good faith and shall not unreasonably withhold, delay or condition their approval, consent or cooperation.
+3. With respect to matters under this Section, Supplier and Customer agree that they shall act reasonably and in good faith and shall not unreasonably withhold, delay or condition their approval, consent or cooperation.

 5. REQUIRED DISCLOSURE